September 20, 2019

 By Ignacio Saiz

-Millions of people across the globe are coming out today in support of the youth-led Global Climate Strike, expected to be the biggest climate mobilization the world has ever seen.
-At CESR, we are also taking to the streets to add our voice to the clamor from activists and affected communities worldwide for urgent action to avert an impending climate catastrophe.
+Millions of people across the globe came out on September 20th in support of the youth-led Global Climate Strike, the biggest climate mobilization the world has ever seen.
+CESR also took to the streets to add our voice to the clamor from activists and affected communities worldwide for urgent action to avert an impending climate catastrophe.

 There can be no doubt that the climate crisis is a human rights crisis.
 As devastatingly documented in a recent report by CESR’s founding Chair, Philip Alston, in his capacity as UN Special Rapporteur on Extreme Poverty and Human Rights, even under the best-case scenario, hundreds of millions will face food insecurity, forced migration, disease and preventable death as a result of climate change, exacerbating already extreme levels of poverty and inequality.
 The world’s poorest countries and communities, who have contributed least to its causes, will bear the brunt, while the richest, who have contributed and benefitted most from the escalation in emissions, can better insulate themselves against its consequences.
 Most countries have made at best tepid efforts to combat climate change, while governments in countries such as Brazil and the United States—in hock to fossil fuel industries—have literally added fuel to the fire through reckless environmental deregulation and brazen climate denial.